In the first addition to the “How to Start an Ecommerce Store” series we are going to cover what you should choose to sell.

 - Social media engagement (different than the number of followers)

 - Sign up for their email list and check out their offers and niches

 And since you’re starting an online business, check out the Ecommerce features they use including:

 - Abandoned checkout strategy (you’ll know if they have one if you leave something in their shopping cart and they send you a follow-up email)

 - What type of payment options do they offer?
-(Paypal, 2Checkout to process all major cards, etc.)
+(Paypal or on-site options to process all major cards, etc.)

 - Do they have their own website, sell from a blog or from a larger marketplace?

 - Do they offer a “buy now” option?